User670/bitcoin-mining-simulator/steps/readme.md

+**due to moving some functions to \*_utils.c files, these steps are now outdated.
+Will re-do them when I have time.**

 In each sub-folder of this folder, there are these sub-sub-folders:

 - `complete` - these contain source code directly copied from my working directory at various points in time.
 They contain all the comments I made, and potentially leftover debug code, or code from previous parts.